kkrt-labs/kakarot/docs/general/accounts.md

 - Eventual constructor arguments.
 We use the Ethereum address and the address of the Kakarot contract as the constructor argument.

+The deployer address is 0.
+This allows anyone to deploy a contract for any Ethereum address.

 This system ensures a deterministic calculation of the starknet contract address from an Ethereum address.
 However, this requires all inputs to be immutable, as changing any input will result in a different starknet contract address.
 This